nolim1t/nolim1t.github.io/_posts/2017-05-30-crypto-trading-on-bitmex.md

 title: "Leverage crypto trading on BitMex"
 ---

-Recently, I've been doing a bit of crypto trading with altcoins and also bitcoin.
+In light of the surge in cryptocurrencies - recently, I've been doing a bit of crypto trading with altcoins and also bitcoin.

 I first got my first taste of trading on Poloniex where I used to open positions against ethereum (after the hard fork).